This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in United States.

 What are the biggest patent litigation growth areas in your jurisdiction in terms of industry sector?

-In recent years, the technological fields with the most patent litigation have been (from most to least) consumer products, biotech/pharmaceutical, computer hardware and electronics, software, industrial and construction, medical devices, telecommunications, business and consumer services, automotive, and chemical.
-Specific emerging areas of technology that may see more litigation in the future include cybersecurity, artificial intelligence/machine learning, autonomous transportation, machine vision, and robotics.
+In recent years, the technological fields with the most patent litigation include biotech/pharmaceutical, computer hardware and electronics, software, industrial and construction, medical devices, telecommunications, automotive, and chemical.
+Emerging areas of technology that may see more litigation in the future include biologics, cybersecurity, artificial intelligence/machine learning, autonomous transportation, machine vision, and robotics.

 What do you predict will be the most contentious patent litigation issues in your jurisdiction over the next twelve months?